FakharzadehH/BasketInGo/README.md

 - PostgreSQL

 # Installation
-**Please Read the config.example.yaml file first, then write your own config.yaml according to it** run the project using command below:
+**Please Read the config.example.yaml file first, then write your own config.yaml according to it.** run the project using command below:
 ```
 go run main.go